How Can I Run a Test Across Multiple Sessions

 The session pattern has to be entered in the following format: n,n,n where: n is the number of products contained in a session a coma will represent a new session.

-So for example, if you have 8 session that you want to split in 2 session, but in session 1 you need to evaluate 6 products and the remaining 2 products should be evaluated in session 2.
-Then the session pattern for this example will be: 6,2 (EyeQuestion generates 2 sessions, S1 has 6 products and S2 has 2products).
+So for example, if you have 8 products that you want to split in 2 session, but in session 1 you need to evaluate 6 products and the remaining 2 products should be evaluated in session 2, then the session pattern for this example will be: 6,2 (EyeQuestion generates 2 sessions, S1 has 6 products and S2 has 2products).

 Design Visualization in Sessions